1973 sci-fi thriller Westworld examines what happens when humans and robots go off-script.

 The film replicates something of this in a scene at the end of the film.
 John discovers the scientists are all dead: they suffocate for lack of something as basic as air.
 Technology is all around, yet they can’t open the door to escape.

 The film (probably) isn’t a direct comment on class struggle.
 However, the story does touch on some relevant issues.

 Delos is a remote paradise that exists only for the wealthy.
 By day, visitors can cause chaos, break out of jail, seduce the Queen, etc., and face none of the usual consequences.
-In malfunctioning, the robots – the workers – take over the factory, as it were.
+But when they malfunction, the robots – the workers – take over the factory, as it were.

-Instead of existing purely for the benefit of a parasitic higher class, they gain some kind of agency, albeit warped.
-Consider the maid in Medieval World who finally is able to refuse the knight’s seduction – but only because of a coding error.
+Instead of existing purely for the benefit of a parasitic higher class, they regain some kind of agency – albeit warped.
+Consider the maid in Medieval World who finally is able to refuse the knight’s rapey seduction – but only because of a coding error.

 Westworld (1973), directed by Michael Crichton

 - Alien, Covenant etc (bad androids)